DVdroid/SwiftlLintWithBuildScriptCheck/README.md

 * [Contact](#contact)

 ## General info
-Demo iOS project to learn and implemet how to install and setup swiftlint in an xcode.
+Demo iOS project to learn and implement, how to install and setup swiftlint in xcode.
 This sample project uses a script to check if swiftlint is installed or not at build time and give warning / error accordingly.
-Also it checks for other coding style violations that are not according to the swiftlint rules or the custom rules declared in the  configuration file (.swiftlint.yml) / or  in the xcode's file / files.
+Also it checks for other coding style violations of the code base that are not according to the swiftlint rules or the custom rules declared in the  configuration file (.swiftlint.yml) / or  explicitly declared in the xcode's file / files.

 ## Screenshots